Spiral watertube boiler: Bolsover Express boiler

 The Bolsover Express boiler was designed by Bolsover Bros. of Whitby for use in steam cars.
 In particular it was intended for re-boilering Stanley steam cars.

 The tubes are single diagonal curves, reaching vertically from a lower ring of tube joints to an upper ring.
 There are fewer tubes, and less exposed surface to each tube, than for the previous designs.
 As the tubes are also closer to vertical, circulation within them is vigorous, they have greater evaporative power per area, and a suitably fired boiler with a liquid fuel burner may still generate a large volume of steam.

 Illingworth boiler

 The tubes in the Illingworth boiler design are spirals, but wrapped around the central steam drum, rather than sitting alongside it.
 The drum has large diameter radial headers top and bottom, and the spiral steam generator tubes join into these tubes.
 A typical design has four headers, with the spiral tubes in four concentric helices of alternating handedness, and each tube making about three turns before joining the other header.
-There are thus fewer tubes, sixteen in this case, but each one is longer (between 260-280 bore diameters is suggested) and so the boiler is still a dense arrangement of heating area in a small space.
+There are thus fewer tubes, sixteen in this case, but each one is longer (between 260 and 280 bore diameters is suggested) and so the boiler is still a dense arrangement of heating area in a small space.